WD-Leong/NLP-GPT-Fairytale/README.md

 ```
 wget https://raw.githubusercontent.com/SuzannaWentzel/FairyTale-Generator/main/data/Fairytales_db/merged_clean.txt
 ```
 to get the data.
 For convenience, the data is also included in the repository's release.
+The model's default settings uses a window of 50 words, 6 decoder layers and a hidden size of 512 with 8 heads.

 ## Model Training and Inference
 To train the model, first generate the word tokens via